 For doctoral students, completion of all pre-dissertation course work within 3 academic years; for doctoral candidates, maximum of 54 dissertation credits, or 6-semesters with a 2-semester warning at 36 credits.

-This policy is effect for all .
+This policy was implemented in fall 2020.
+It is in effect for all doctoral students.
 Please note that students can qualify for tuition waiver funding both as a student (pre-dissertation) and then again once in candidacy.

 Doctoral Program of Study